 The recommended dose is two scoops per day.
 That being said, many with compromised health have doubled (or more) the dosage with excellent results.
 Again, check with your doctor.

 Many people will notice better energy and sleep patterns very soon after taking m3.
 However, the best results are seen over time.
 Give it at least 3 to 6 months for specific health challenges you may have.

-We use South Korean material which start by fermentation of glucose.
-There is no pesticides or heavy metals involved.
+We use South Korean material which is created by fermentation of glucose.
+There are no pesticides or heavy metals involved.
 We test for heavy metals for finished product if required.
 If the product is not of herbal/plant origin, there is no reason to test pesticides/herbicides.